 The equations which unify de Broglie's Equation, Planck's Equation, Maxwell's Equations, Newton's Equations, and Special and General Relativity define the mass of fundamental particles in terms of the spacetime metric.
 Eq.
 (32.32) (Eq.
 (32.48) infra.) gives the equivalence of particle production energies corresponding to mass, charge, current, and gravity according to the proportionality constants which are given in terms of a self-consistent set of units.
 This equivalence is a consequence of equivalence of the gravitational mass and the inertial mass together with special relativity.
 Charge is relativistically invariant; whereas, mass and spacetime are not.
 The fine structure constant is dimensionless and is the proportionality constant corresponding to the relativistic invariance of charge.
 Thus, it is absolute.
 All the other constants are not, and any property of mass-energy or spacetime is measurable only in terms of the remaining properties where the metrics and definitions of the properties are in terms of experiments which define a self-consistent circular system of units.
-In addition to the equivalence of particle production energies corresponding to mass, charge, current, and gravity according to the proportionality constants which are given in terms of a self-consistent system of units.
-The addition to the equivalence of particle production energies corresponding to mass, charge, current, and gravity according to the proportionality constants which are given in terms of a self-consistent system of units.
+In addition to the equivalence of particle production energies corresponding to mass, charge, current, and gravity according to the proportionality constants which are given in terms of a self-consistent set of units, general relativity further provides for the further proportional equivalence with the metric of spacetime of the same self-consistent system of units.
 The metric of spacetime is used to calculate the mass of the fundamental particles in terms of the same consistent system of units.

 Satisfaction of the nonradiative boundary condition precludes emission of electromagnetic radiation.
 Continuity of boundary conditions requires that particle production gives rise to a gravitational field front which satisfies the same wave equation as electromagnetic radiation and travels at the speed of light.
-The charge and mass-density functions of an orbitsphere are interchangeable by interchanging the fundamental charge and the particle mass; thus, satisfaction of the boundary condition of no Fourier components of the current-density function which are synchronous with waves traveling at the speed of light also holds for the mass-density function.
+The charge and mass-density functions of an atomic orbital are interchangeable by interchanging the fundamental charge and the particle mass; thus, satisfaction of the boundary condition of no Fourier components of the current-density function which are synchronous with waves traveling at the speed of light also holds for the mass-density function.
 The transverse electric field of the photon of zero rest mass is replaced by a central electric and gravitational field and a particle and antiparticle.
-For Euclidean spacetime, the radius of the boundary condition is invariant because the velocity is perpendicular to the radius of the orbitsphere.
+For Euclidean spacetime, the radius of the boundary condition is invariant because the velocity is perpendicular to the radius of the atomic orbital.
 (The radius of the boundary condition is not length-contracted by special relativistic effects.)
 However, the nonradiative boundary condition and the constancy of the speed of light must hold which requires relativistic corrections to spacetime.

 Mass and charge are concomitantly created with the transition of a photon to a particle and antiparticle.
-Thus, the energies, which are equal to the mass energies apply for the proper time of the particle (antiparticle) given by the general relativity, Eq.
+Thus, the energies, which are equal to the mass energies apply for the proper time of the particle (antiparticle) given by general relativity, Eq.
 (32.38).
-The transition state from a photon to a particle and antiparticle pair comprises two concentric orbitspheres called transition state orbitspheres.
+The transition state from a photon to a particle and antiparticle pair comprises two concentric atomic orbitals called transition state atomic orbitals.
 The gravitational effect of a spherical shell on an object outside of the radius of the shell is equivalent to that of a point of equal mass at the origin.
-Thus, the proper time of the concentric transition state orbitsphere with radius $r^$ (the radius is infinitesimally greater than that of the inner transition state orbitsphere with radius r^) is given by the Schwarzschild metric, Eq.
-(32.38).
-The proper time applies to each point on the orbitsphere.
-Therefore, consider a general point in the xy-plane having $r = \lambda_c$; dr = 0; $d\theta = 0$; $\sin^2 \theta = 1$.
+Thus, the proper time of the concentric transition state atomic orbital with radius $r^$ (the radius is infinitesimally greater than that of the inner transition state atomic orbital.
+Therefore, consider a general point in the xy-plane having $r = \lambda_c$ ; dr = 0; $d\theta = 0$ ; $\sin^2 \theta = 1$ .
 Substitution of these parameters into Eq.
 (32.38) gives:

-$$d\tau = dt \left(1 - \frac{2Gm_0}{c^2 r{\alpha}^} - \frac{v^2}{c^2} \right)^{\frac{1}{2}}$$ (32.42)
+$$d\tau = dt \left( 1 - \frac{2Gm_0}{c^2 r_a^} - \frac{v^2}{c^2} \right)^{\frac{1}{2}}$$ (32.42)